Harnessing Environmental Memory with Reinforcement Learning in Open Quantum Systems: Introduction

 Very recently, RL has also been explored explicitly in non-Markovian settings.
 Hybrid schemes integrating model learning and RL have been proposed for spin-boson models with memory~\cite{Neema2024}, RL has been shown to provide an efficient alternative to conventional OCT in non-Markovian molecular control problems~\cite{Jaouadi2024}.
 At the same time, independent developments in non-Markovian quantum control and reservoir engineering~\cite{Cong2024,Lacroix2024} underscore the importance of designing control protocols that are sensitive to the temporal structure of environmental memory.

 In this work, we bring together these threads by investigating how modern RL methods can actively exploit environmental memory in a minimal yet representative open quantum system.
 We consider a driven two-level system coupled to a Lorentzian reservoir, where the time-dependent decay rate $\gamma(t)$ can become temporarily negative, signaling information backflow \cite{Gaidi2025b,Haarnoja2018,Fosel2018}.
 Using measure of non-Markovianity as our objective, we design a reward that directly favors episodes of positive trace-distance growth and implement both a Soft Actor-Critic(SAC) and a Proximal Policy Optimization (PPO) agent to learn continuous control fields \cite{Niu2019,Dalgaard2020,Goerz2022}.
-We benchmark these RL policies against classical OCT with Powell and L-BFGS-B. We show that OCT produces sharp, high-amplitude revivals in the instantaneous non-Markovianity rate, whereas RL policies generate a sequence of more moderate revivals that persist over a longer fraction of the evolution time.
-This redistribution in time leads to a higher total integrated non-Markovianity for RL than for OCT, with PPO achieving the largest overall enhancement and SAC delivering smoother, experimentally attractive pulses.
-Our results contribute to the emerging view of non-Markovianity as an operational resource and illustrate how RL can serve as a flexible, model-free tool for non-Markovian quantum control.
+We benchmark these RL policies against standard OCT with Powell and L-BFGS-B. We show that standard OCT produces a relatively weak and localized enhancement of the instantaneous non-Markovianity, confined to the first available memory window.
+In contrast, RL policies generate substantially larger information backflow by synchronizing the system dynamics with more favorable memory intervals of the environment.
+In particular, SAC achieves the highest peak values of the instantaneous non-Markovianity and the largest total integrated non-Markovianity, while PPO reaches slightly lower but still strongly enhanced performance with smoother control profiles.
+This improvement does not arise from distributing small revivals over time, but rather from the ability of RL to reshape the dynamics and exploit memory effects more efficiently at the most favorable times.
+As a result, the integrated non-Markovianity achieved by RL significantly exceeds that obtained with OCT.
+These findings reinforce the view of non-Markovianity as an operational resource and highlight the potential of reinforcement learning as a flexible, model-free approach to controlling memory effects in open quantum systems.